Becoming a Sister FAQs

 Are women entering religious congregations today?

 Yes, although many women enter during middle adulthood instead of right out of school.
-Since 2000, 12 women have become Sisters of Loretto – eight through the novitiate, three by transfer from other congregations and one who re-entered.
-They range in age from the 30s to 60-plus.
-Since 2006, three of those entering through the novitiate have professed temporary vows and four have professed perpetual vows.
+Since 2000, 11 women have become Sisters of Loretto – eight through the novitiate and three by transfer from other congregations.

 What attracts women to vowed religious life now?